cortinico/ktfmt-gradle/README.md

 Additionally, the plugin will create check/format tasks for top-level Kotlin script files:

-- `ktfmtCheckScript` that will check if the top-level script files in your module is ktfmt-compliant
+- `ktfmtCheckScripts` that will check if the top-level script files in your module is ktfmt-compliant
-- `ktfmtFormatScript` that will reformat top-level script files with ktfmt
+- `ktfmtFormatScripts` that will reformat top-level script files with ktfmt

 #### Jvm/Js Modules